xpressyoo/blog/_posts/2012/Sep/2012-09-04-implementation-social-sharing-jekyll.md

 ---
 {% include JB/setup %}

 Two common features of any blog are (i) a commenting system and (ii) some social sharing buttons.
 While the Jekyll Bootstrap provides natively a way to add a commenting provider (e.g. Disqus, LiveFyre, Facebook), it does not propose a simple way to add social sharing functionalities yet<sup>1</sup>.
-This post aims at presenting a way of filling the latter gap based on the Jekyll Bootstrap<sup>2</sup>.
-I hope this will be useful to a few Jekyllers out there.
+This post aims at presenting a way of filling the latter gap<sup>2</sup>.

 1. Read I did not manage to find any simple way of achieving it ;)
 2. All the code presented below can be found in my [forked version](https://github.com/xpressyoo/jekyll-bootstrap) of the Jekyll Bootstrap on Github.